 Modular storage solutions, also referred to by many homemakers as combine-to-fit storage, allow you to create your own cabinet or furniture by combining individual units.
 They give you the chance to use the units as you see fit to address your home’s particular storage and design needs.
 As a result, you get a feel of enjoying something similar to bespoke furniture but without the high cost of the latter.

 The market offers designs you can use for the bedroom, hall, home office, kitchen, dining room, and for practically all the living spaces in your home.
-There are modular units you can put together for a wardrobe, desk, bookcase, chest of drawers, wall storage, larder, a multi-media entertainment center, or a garage cabinet.
+There are modular units you can put together for a wardrobe, desk, side table, bookcase, chest of drawers, wall storage, larder, a multi-media entertainment center, or a garage cabinet.

 Some suppliers allow you to choose the finish, as well as the other finishing touches like knobs or handles to make the furniture or storage solution truly your own.
 It is a flexible, convenient, and creative way to design the furniture that go into your space.